 “CSR refers to the firms’ consideration of and response to issues beyond narrow economic, technical and legal requirements of the firm” (Sharma and Mehta, 2002)

 Thus the CSR performance of a company is measured by the triple bottom line sustainability in crucial areas – social, financial and environmental.

 Ever Green Future – Corporate Social Responsibility, Sustainability and Spirituality (CSRSS)

-Mark Zuckerberg, the CEO of FB said, “progress now requires humanity coming together not just as cities/nations, but also as a global community”.
+Mark Zuckerberg, the CEO of Face Book said, “progress now requires humanity coming together not just as cities/nations, but also as a global community”.
 He speaks of a social infrastructure – may be relations or connectivity.
 (TOI, 18/02/ 17) Here we can see the move towards the feeling of oneness in terms of relationships.
 Just like members of one family – vasudhaivakudumbakam – we are supposed to live on this planet.